chyidl/chyidlTutorial/root/ilikeit/VPS/README.md

 $ adduser username  # userdel -r username
 $ passwd username # Set and confirm the new password at the prompt.
 A strong password is highly recommended!

 3. First create a new sudo group (groupadd sudo) and add this lines (sudo visudo).
-Then once again add username to the group
+# Change visudo editor from nano to vim
+$ sudo update-alternative --config editor
 # the 'sudo' group has all the sudo privileges
-%sudo   ALL=(ALL:ALL) ALL
+sudo   ALL=(ALL:ALL) ALL

 3. Use the usermod command to add the user to the sudo group
 $ usermod -aG sudo username  # By default, on Ubuntu, members of the sudo group have sudo privileges